-My work seeks to explore international reaction to the ongoing human rights situation within North Korea through the prism of the Responsibility to Protect (R2P or RtoP).
-Broadly speaking, I am interested in examining how international society has conceived of its various protection duties in relation to chronic peacetime abuses within North Korea over the last decade - abuses which a 2014 UN Commission of Inquiry report characterised as crimes against humanity, intrinsic to the fabric of a state that 'does not have any parallel in the contemporary world'.
+My doctoral work explores international reaction to the ongoing human rights situation in North Korea through the prism of the Responsibility to Protect (R2P).
+Broadly speaking, I am interested in examining how international society has conceived of its various protection duties in relation to chronic peacetime abuses within North Korea over the last decade - abuses which the 2014 UN Commission of Inquiry report characterised as crimes against humanity, intrinsic to the fabric of a state that 'does not have any parallel in the contemporary world'.

 While much scholarly attention to date has been focused on R2P-related issues surrounding conflict situations such as Libya and Syria, the case of atrocity crimes within North Korea has largely escaped sustained appraisal.
 Drawing on critical constructivist IR theory, my research is aimed at exploring how this frequently neglected case is able to advance our understanding of the wider political dynamics and conflicts of interpretation that continue to influence both the normative trajectory and pragmatic application of R2P.

-My disciplinary background is in International Relations.
-I returned to higher education as a mature student in 2009, and received MA (Distinction) and BSc (First Class Hons) degrees in the subject from the University of Plymouth.
-Prior to and alongside this I had quite a varied employment history, and more recently had been working in Library and IT Services at the University.
+I returned to higher education as a mature student in 2009, and received MA (Distinction) and BSc (First Class Hons) degrees in International Relations from the University of Plymouth.
+Prior to and alongside this I had a varied employment history across the public and private sectors.

-Along with the PhD I am currently a Research Assistant for Protection Approaches, a UK-based NGO that focuses on identity-based violence and mass atrocity prevention.
-I have also previously worked as a volunteer within the Individuals at Risk Campaign Team at the International Secretariat of Amnesty International.
+Along with the PhD I am a Research Associate with Protection Approaches, a UK-based NGO that focuses on the prevention of identity-based violence and mass atrocity crimes.
+I have also previously held research and editorial roles with SERIO, E-International Relations, and Amnesty International.

-Ferguson, K. and Willis, B. 2018.
-Written evidence from Protection Approaches submitted to UK Foreign Affairs Select Committee inquiry on Global Britain: The Responsibility to Protect and Humanitarian Intervention.
+- Ferguson, K. and Willis, B. 2018.
+Written evidence from Protection Approaches submitted to the UK Foreign Affairs Select Committee inquiry on Global Britain: The Responsibility to Protect and Humanitarian Intervention.
 RTP0002.
 June 2018.